-Strategic Area 1: Ensuring Factory Safety through Remediation
+Strategic Area 1: Ensuring factory safety through remediation

-Guidance manual and knowledge transferManuals on structural, fire and electrical safety have been developed for delegated RCC engineers.
+Guidance manual and knowledge transferGuidance manuals on structural, fire and electrical safety have been developed for delegated RCC engineers.

 Remediation financingA workshop on remediation financing was held on 27 September 2017.
-It brought together representatives from employers’ organizations, banks, development partners and private enterprises to discuss the barriers to accessing funds needed for remediation work in ready-made garment (RMG) factories.
+The event brought together representatives from employers’ organizations, banks, development partners and private enterprises to discuss the barriers to accessing funds needed for remediation work in ready-made garment (RMG) factories.
 A remediation kit for factories is being produced that includes all necessary information on the remediation process.

 Strategic Area 2: Governance